 Training will be provided to each person as soon as practical after they are assigned to applicable duties.
 Further training and information will be provided on an ongoing basis in connection with changes to the policies, practices and procedures governing the provision of goods or services to persons with disabilities.

-CDLSI will keep and maintain a record of employee names and date of completion for the training.
+CDLSI will keep and maintain a record of employee names and dates of completion for the training.

 II.
 Customer Service Standard